Great Lawns Made Simple: How to sow grass seed

 Learn how to sow grass seed in a few simple steps!

 Knowing what grass seed you need to suit your garden will also help, and different soil types can also affect the overall growth of your lawn!

 With a well-prepared seed bed you are now ready to sow.
 Always refer to the instructions and use the correct amount.
-A handy way of doing this is to measure the seed needed per square metre and then mark out in a container or cup.
+A handy way of doing this is to measure the seed needed per square metre and then mark it out in a container or cup.

-Tips mentioned in this video:
+Tips on How to Sow are mentioned in this video:

-• Divide large areas into smaller sections or small spaces into square metres.
+- Divide large areas into smaller sections or small spaces into square metres.
 Mark it out using canes, string or sand.